Vyral/robin-phillips/_posts/2021-11-11-should-you-worry-about-foreclosures-affecting-the-market.md

 *Here’s why you don’t need to worry about a massive wave of foreclosures. *

 Recently, a lot of clients have expressed their concerns about a tidal wave of foreclosures just around the corner.
-This seems odd to me because every expert agrees it is very unlikely.
-That’s why I want to explain why we won’t see a flood of foreclosures hit the market.&nbsp;
+This seems odd to me because every expert agrees this is very unlikely to happen.
+That’s why today, I want to explain why we won’t see a flood of foreclosures hit the market.

 There are quite a few reasons why we won’t see a wave of foreclosures, but the biggest one by far is that **people have too much equity in their homes.** If someone is facing the possibility of foreclosure, they can just sell their home at market price.
 Home values have appreciated like crazy over the last year, and our market is starved for inventory.
 We may see a slight uptick in the number of homes on the market, but it won’t be a crazy flood like some have predicted.&nbsp;